How to Remove Mold, Naturally January 3, 2017 – Posted in: Blog

 How to Remove Mold from Shower Naturally

-Due to excessive moisture content in the shower, it’s a common breeding ground for mold and mildew.
+Due to an excessive moisture content in the shower, it’s a common breeding ground for mold and mildew.
 Here are few, effective ways to get rid of mold in your shower naturally:

 - Leave on the baking soda + mixture on the surface for as long as you need to.